DamSenton/Travel-Japan-Master/README.md

 - All of the code for this project was written by myself, with the exception of the animations for the Gallery Images, in which I took inspiration from CoreLangs.com.
 This code is free to use for learning purposes.

+* The image used for the 'Attraction of the Month' section was taken from [Takuma Mori](https://www.flickr.com/photos/takuma104/) on Flickr.
+I am free to use and distribute this with the proper credit.

 ### Content

 - All of the articles on this page were concieved entirely by myself.